 Besides this, Neptune is almost exclusively discussed in passing from various Roman sources, ranging from Cicero to Valerius Maximus.
 These passages include discussions of Octavian/Augustus setting up a temple to Neptune at Actium, and passing references to Neptune’s divine domain or methods of worship.

 Compared then to other Roman gods, he does not receive any special myths or discussions, beyond these points of proper worship or theology.
-Whilst there will almost certainly have been other writings that included Neptune originally, his scarcity in the surviving literature is certainly thought to reflect his relative lack of popularity for contemporaries.
+Whilst there almost certainly were other writings that included Neptune originally, his scarcity in the surviving literature is certainly thought to reflect his relative lack of popularity for contemporaries.

 Neptune and the Aeneid